cyph3rryx/Writeups/PicoCTF/README.md

 ## Contributing

 If you notice any errors or inaccuracies in the writeups, or if you have a better solution to a particular challenge, feel free to contribute to this repository by submitting a pull request.
 Please follow the guidelines in the CONTRIBUTING.md file.

+## License

+This repository is licensed under the MIT License - see the LICENSE file for details.